SHOWS AND TICKETS

 AND reset dates

 Harlem Blues Project specializes in soulful New York blues with a twist!
-The band features blues masters Jerry Dugger, Junior Mack, and Barry Harrison plus a revolving cast of NYC's finest blues musicians including Bill Sims Jr., Michael Hill, Irving Louis Lattin and Solomon Hicks.
+The band features blues masters Jerry Dugger, Junior Mack, and Barry Harrison, plus a revolving cast of NYC's finest blues musicians, including Bill Sims Jr., Michael Hill, Irving Louis Lattin, and Solomon Hicks.

-Cagney, a dramatic new musical, follows the life of the legendary James Cagney from the streets of New York to his rise from a vaudeville song-and-dance man to one of the brightest stars of Hollywood as the original tough guy.
-Broadway's Robert Creighton, in the role he was born to play, leads a cast of six who tap dance through a score that blends original music with classic George M. Cohan favorites: Give My Regards To Broadway, You're A Grand Old Flag, and Yankee Doodle Dandy.
+Cagney, a dramatic new musical, follows the life of the legendary James Cagney from the streets of New York to his rise as one of the brightest stars of Hollywood, from a vaudeville song-and-dance man to the cinema's original tough guy.
+Broadway's Robert Creighton leads a cast of six who tap dance through a score that blends original music with classic George M. Cohan favorites: "Give My Regards to Broadway," "You're a Grand Old Flag," and "Yankee Doodle Dandy."

-Elephant Gerald is a careful, formally-attired worrywart.
-Piggie is a perky, smiley bundle of fun.
+Elephant Gerald is a formally-attired worrywart.
+Piggie is a perky bundle of fun.
 Total opposites?
 No way!
-In Elephant & Piggie's We Are in a Play!, a musical adaptation of Mo Willems's best-selling children's books, Elephant and Piggie are BFFs.
-The two sing and dance their way through plenty of pachydermal peril and swiney suspense, facing fundamental questions like: What do you wear to a fancy costume pool party?
-Should you share your ice cream?
-And how can two friends play with one toy?
-Backed by nutty back-up singers The Squirrelles, Elephant and Piggie will have you giggling out loud in this romp of a musical!
+In Elephant & Piggie's We Are in a Play!, a musical adaptation of Mo Willems' best-selling children's books, Elephant and Piggie are BFFs.
+The two sing and dance their way through plenty of pachydermal peril and swiney suspense, facing fundamental questions like "What do you wear to a fancy costume pool party?"
+"Should you share your ice cream?"
+"How can two friends play with one toy?"
+Assisted by nutty backup singers The Squirrelles, Elephant and Piggie will have you giggling out loud in this romp of a musical!

-Recently celebrating 20,000 performances in NYC- The romantic, funny "boy meets girl" tale, with book and lyrics by Tom Jones and music by Harvey Schmidt.
-The Fantasticks is a captivating and simple love story about a boy, a girl, two fathers and a wall.
-The audience uses its imagination to follow El Gallo as he creates a world of moonlight and magic, followed by pain and disillusionment.
+This funny boy-meets-girl musical, with book and lyrics by Tom Jones and music by Harvey Schmidt, recently celebrated 20,000 performances in New York City.
+The Fantasticks is a captivating and simple love story about a girl, a boy, two fathers, and a wall.
+The audience uses its imagination to accompany the narrator as he creates a world of moonlight and magic, followed by pain and disillusionment.
 Ultimately, the boy and girl find their way back home and to one another.
-The score, which includes "Try To Remember," "They Were You" and "Soon It's Gonna Rain," is as timeless as the story itself.
-The Fantasticks offers guided backstage tours at all performances!
+The score, which includes "Try to Remember," "They Were You," and "Soon It's Gonna Rain," is as timeless as the story itself.

 The groundbreaking 1947 musical Finian's Rainbow follows an Irishman who steals a feisty leprechaun's pot of gold and escapes with his daughter, Sharon, to Missitucky, a mythical region in the United States that is part of the Jim Crow South.
 The daughter and the sprite each find romance with others, but also encounter bigotry, economic disparity and cultural injustice.
 The score is spiked with such popular show tunes as "Old Devil Moon," "How Are Things in Glocca Morra?" and "Look to the Rainbow," plus spicy comic and satiric songs such as "When I'm Not Near the Girl I Love," and "When the Idle Poor Become the Idle Rich."